-The instrument response function (IRF) format currently in use for imaging atmospheric Cherenkov telescopes (IACTs) are stored in FITS binary tables using the "multidimensional array" convention (binary tables with a single row and array columns) described at BINTABLE HDU.
+The instrument response function (IRF) format currently in use for gamma-ray instruments and, in particular, imaging atmospheric Cherenkov telescopes (IACTs) are stored in FITS binary tables using the "multidimensional array" convention (binary tables with a single row and array columns) described at BINTABLE HDU.
 This format has been used for calibration data and IRF of X-ray instruments, as well as for the IRFs that are distributed with the Fermi-LAT science tools.

-Two different approaches are used to store the IRF of IACTs:
+Two different approaches are used to store the IRF of gamma-ray instruments:

-- Full-enclosure IRF: all IRF components are stored as a function of the offset with respect to the source position. - Point-like IRF: IRF components are calculated after applying a cut in direction offset.
+• Full-enclosure IRF: all IRF components are stored as a function of the offset with respect to the source position.

+• Point-like IRF: IRF components are calculated after applying a cut in direction offset.
 This format has been used by the current generation of IACTs to perform spectral analysis and light curves.